 What is convertible term life insurance?

-Convertible term life insurance is a term life policy that you can convert to a permanent life insurance policy without taking a new medical exam.
+Convertible term life insurance is a type of policy that you can convert to a permanent life insurance policy before the end of your initial term.

 Headshot of Rebecca Shoenthal